 MA programs tend to be offered in the humanities, while MS programs frequently have STEM-infused curricula.
 However, the nuances of each program are set by individual business schools, so take note of different program requirements and read course lists before you move forward.

-For students who have a plan for their career trajectory, a masters degree in business could focus exclusively on one particular area of interest right from the start.
-What do you want to earn an MBA or masters degree in?
-Below is a brief synopsis of some popular categories that fall under business masters degrees.
+For students who have a plan for their career trajectory, a master’s degree in business could focus exclusively on one particular area of interest right from the start.
+What do you want to earn an MBA or master’s degree in?
+Below is a brief synopsis of some popular categories that fall under business master’s degrees.

 Accounting master’s programs such as the Master of Accounting (MAcc) often prepare students to become a Certified Public Accountant.
 An accounting major in an MBA program might cover financial accounting and in-depth economic principles.

-A Master of Business Administration (MBA) or Master of Management (MM) could ready students to plan, organize, direct and take control of the various functions and processes of a firm or private enterprise.
+A Master of Business Administration (MBA) or Master of Management (MIM) could ready students to plan, organize, direct, and take control of the various functions and processes of a firm or private enterprise.
 Concentration areas bring into focus specific tools and techniques that may be useful for executives and managers of certain departments (like human resources or budgeting).

-A Masters in Business Analytics is planned-out for those who want to use data mining to advance their organization’s strategic priorities.
+A Master’s in Information Systems or Information Analytics is planned-out for those who want to use data mining to develop their organization’s strategic priorities.
 In some schools, students may earn a Business Intelligence Certificate, certified by SAS in tandem with their MS degree.

 A Master of Science in e-Business Management could help students cultivate the skills needed to assess, oversee and improve the operational functions of an online enterprise.
 Students may learn to apply the concepts of systems integration to the design and development of products and services through market analysis.